Evovest/EvoTrees.jl/docs/src/tutorials/logistic-regression-titanic.md

 ## Training

 Now we are ready to train our model.
-We will first define a model configuration using the [`EvoTreeClassifier`](@ref) model constructor.
+We will first define a model configuration using the [`EvoTreeRegressor`](@ref) model constructor.
 Then, we'll use [`fit_evotree`](@ref) to train a boosted tree model.
 We'll pass optional `x_eval` and `y_eval` arguments, which enable the usage of early stopping.

 ```julia